• The songbird migration spectacle at Point Pelee!

 • Relatively easy and productive birding in scenically impressive and diverse areas

-Join us on an exciting birding tour of Ontario and adjacent Michigan for spring migration!
+Join us for an exciting birding tour of Point Pelee and other spring migration hot spots of southern Ontario!

 Day 1: Arrival and Orientation